Technical University of Berlin

-Communication Systems Department
+Communication Systems Group

-Project: MPEG-7 Annotation of Video Sequences
+Project: MPEG-7-based Audio Annotation for the Archival of Digital Video

-Technical University of Berlin Communication Systems Department MPEG7
+Technische Universität Berlin Communication Systems Group MPEG7

 MPEG-7